-The Department of Water Affairs (DWA) has identified the need for detail water resource management strategies as part of their Internal Strategic Perspective (ISPs) planning initiative which recommended studies to identify and formulate intervention measures that will ensure enough water can be made available to supply the water requirements for the next three to four decades.
+The Department of Water Affairs (DWA) has identified the need for detailed water resource management strategies as part of their Internal Strategic Perspective (ISP) planning initiative, which recommended studies to identify and formulate intervention measures that will ensure enough water can be made available to supply the water requirements for the next three to four decades.

-The DWA Directorate: National Water Resource Planning (NWRP) therefore commenced the strategy development process in 2004 by initially focussing on the water resources supporting the large metropolitan clusters, followed by the systems supplying the smaller urban areas to systematic cover all the municipalities in the country.
+The DWA Directorate: National Water Resource Planning (NWRP) therefore commenced the strategy development process in 2004 by initially focusing on the water resources supporting the large metropolitan clusters, followed by the systems supplying the smaller urban areas to systematically cover all the municipalities in the country.

-Giving the location of the Orange River System and its interdependencies with other WMAs as well as other countries (see study area description in Section 1.3), various water resource planning and management initiatives compiled during the past few years or in progress will form an integral part of the strategy development process, with particular reference to the following:
+As part of this process the need for the Reconciliation Strategy Study for the Large Bulk Water Supply Systems in the Orange River was also defined.
+Given the location of the Orange River System and its interdependencies with other WMAs as well as other countries (see study area description in Section 1.3), various water resource planning and management initiatives compiled during the past few years as well as those currently in progress will form an integral part of the strategy development process.